Transport Workers' Union of Australia: Recent history

-When the conservative Howard Government came into power in 1996, the TWU faced new challenges.
+When the conservative Howard government came into power in 1996, the TWU faced new challenges.
 The focus of membership retention turned to a more organising focus as compulsory membership was made illegal under the Workplace Relations Act 1996.
 Before this time, union members and organisers could pressure non-union truck drivers against entering union-dominated workplaces.

 Membership declined rapidly, but picked up in following years—almost every state increasing membership by 2004.
 Targeted recruitment and retention campaigns proved successful for the union, as well as increased co-operation between state branches.

 In 2006, Federal Secretary John Allan resigned.
 He was replaced by NSW Secretary Tony Sheldon as Acting Federal Secretary.
 The head office location was moved from Melbourne to Sydney.

 National Secretary Sheldon led the union to success in the 'Safe Rates' campaign with the passing of legislation to establish the Road Safety Remuneration Tribunal in 2012.
 The union continues industrial action in the wake of the 2011 Qantas industrial disputes.

+In 2021, the Transport Workers Union took Qantas to court over the dismissal of 1685 baggage handlers and cleaners during the COVID-19 pandemic, whose roles were later outsourced.
+The TWU argued that the airline’s actions contravened the Fair Work Act, while Qantas claimed it had to make the cuts to ensure the company's survival during the pandemic.
+In July 2021, the Federal Court of Australia ruled in favour of the TWU, with Qantas losing an appeal in May 2022, before the case moved to the High Court of Australia in May 2023.
+In September 2023, the High Court ruled against Qantas, upholding the original Federal Court decision and leaving the airline liable for compensation.
+After the verdict Qantas issued an apology to the sacked workers.